 Corban Estate Arts Centre is home to a number of projects that create a link between local communities and the estate.
-We are particularly proud to host to three youth projects that use arts and education to make a diffence in the lies of young people: Kākano Youth Arts Collective, Westide Tales and the Alt Arts Programme.
+We are particularly proud to host to three youth projects that use arts and education to make a diffence in the lives of young people: Kākano Youth Arts Collective, Westide Tales and the Alt Arts Programme.

 Kākano Youth Arts Collective: